Magical Explorer: Characters

 An elf who is one of the main heroines of the game; she is the second daughter of the Tréfle emperor.
 She is known to come off as tsundere due to trust issues stemming from a betrayal.

-She stays with Kousuke and Marino after being saved by him from a terrorist attack; resulting in Ludie starting to become infatuated with Kousuke.
+She stays with Kōsuke and Marino after being saved by him from a terrorist attack, resulting in Ludie starting to become infatuated with Kōsuke.